jdoleary/Spellmasons/docs/TasksCurrent.md

+- Fix tutorial level spitting you out into too difficult level after it's done
+    - Tutorial level 3 is way too hard
+- Prevent from tutorial running over and over if you've already run the first level even if you haven't completed the whole tutorial
+- Figure out delta updates with new realization about Electron Forge.
+- Finalize getEnemiesForAltitude2
+    (fix too many cheap units problem)
+- Add Boss and Looping (see branch `loop-tint-level`)

 # Validation
 - Next electron build, esure it logs       console.log("Register to receive Update events.");
 - All melee unit actions
 - Summoner new behavior
 # Priority
+- src: Issue with getEnemiesForAltitude2 based on budget it that it can make a TON of cheap units like in the 30s
 - bug: Updates are reupdating each time
 - bug: if I start a game, quit to main menu, go back to multiplayer I can't edit the server url field, until I alt tab and come back
 - bug: assets subdomain isn't updating in vercel